A remarkable success story

 The performance benchmark

+The MSCI Korea index is dominated by a few large stocks, whereas the 25/50 index caps the exposure to the largest single issuer at 25% and the sum of the exposure to issuers accounting for more than 5% of total unadjusted market capitalisation of the index is capped at 50%.
 At the end of February 2021, the MSCI Korea 25/50 Index had 106 constituents and covered approximately 85% of the free float-adjusted market capitalisation in Korea.
-It caps the exposure to the largest single issuer at 25% and the sum of the exposure to issuers accounting for more than 5% of total unadjusted market capitalisation of the index is capped at 50%.

 A realisation opportunity

-In its admission documents, WKOF committed to allowing investors to redeem all or some of their investment in the company at biannual intervals.
+Commendably, in its admission documents, WKOF committed to allowing investors to redeem all or some of their investment in the company every two years.
 Shareholders may elect to take advantage of the realisation opportunity.
 The portfolio is then split into continuation and realisation pools and the realisation pool is liquidated with the net proceeds returned to exiting investors.

-The opportunity is presented every two years, with the last being 15 May 2019 and the next scheduled for May 2021.
+The last such opportunity was 15 May 2019 and the next is scheduled for May 2021.
 In May 2019, holders of 3.3% of WKOF’s issued share capital elected to realise their shares.

 Exploiting a double discount